If Tested Re/insurance Fundamentals Could Deteriorate: A.M. Best

 With the key January 1st 2017 renewal season on the horizon and the series of market headwinds expected to persist, discipline and efficiency will remain vital for those hoping to navigate the testing market landscape.

 "Faced with these substantial pressures it is unlikely that all companies will be in a position to prosper.
-Those best-placed to ride out the storm are taking steps to reduce their cost-of-capital, maximize underwriting returns without taking on additional risk, underwrite with discipline and better manage portfolio accumulations by leveraging data and sophisticated exposure management tools.
+Those best-placed to ride out the storm are taking steps to reduce their cost-of-capital, maximize underwriting returns without taking on additional risk, underwrite with discipline and better manage portfolio accumulations by leveraging data and sophisticated exposure management tools."

 "Strong players are also investing in technology, maximizing digital channels, differentiating their offerings and getting closer to the original risk where they can," said A.M.
 Best.